Aleosiss/rising_tides/ReadMe.md

 	- Verify that Echoed Agony works by logging the rolls
 	- Make extend effect duration happen on move for Aura Effects as well, possibly by breaking its logic out into a separate method that is called in either place
 	- Add Siphon to RTEffectBuilder
+	- Verify that Linked Minds works
+	- Verify that Triangulation works